harrynull/QQAnalyzer/README.md

   --no-bom					do not use bom in the output file

-  --no-cache					ignore the cache file(if has)
+  --no-cache					ignore the cache file (if any)

-  -qq QQ					only analyze specific qq, only available in all andweek mode
+  -qq QQ					only analyze specific qq, only available in "all" and "week" mode

   -min_unit MIN_UNIT				the min unit in the "all" mode,the default value is 1 week, the unit is second